California governor vetoes bill to create first-in-nation AI safety measures

 Proponents of the measure, including Elon Musk and Anthropic, said the proposal could have injected some levels of transparency and accountability around large-scale AI models, as developers and experts say they still don’t have a full understanding of how AI models behave and why.

-The bill targeted systems that require more than $100 million to build.
+The bill targeted systems that require a high level of computing power and more than $100 million to build.
 No current AI models have hit that threshold, but some experts said that could change within the next year.

 “This is because of the massive investment scale-up within the industry,” said Daniel Kokotajlo, a former OpenAI researcher who resigned in April over what he saw as the company’s disregard for AI risks.
 “This is a crazy amount of power to have any private company control unaccountably, and it’s also incredibly risky.”